UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/exercises/_index.md

    1. In the `HobbyLinks()` function, define the variable `hobbyLinks` and assign it an array that contains two or more URLs for websites that pertain to your hobbies.
    1. In the `return` statement for this component, add a set of `<a>` tags for the web links.
-Each link should be on its own line.
+Each link should appear in the browser on its own line.
    1. Inside each `<a>` tag, set the `href` attribute equal to a placeholder for an element in the `hobbyLinks` array: